-In the study “Viability of Compression Socks to Enhance Recovery in Distance Athletes,” distributed by Horizon Research Publishing Company, sprinters wore pressure hoses during a two-hour run and kept the socks on for eight hours after.
-Discoveries were not exactly positive: scientists saw inconsequential changes in muscle irritation and neglected to discover anything connecting pressure hoses and improved execution.
+In the study “Viability of Compression Socks to Enhance Recovery in Distance Athletes,” distributed by Horizon Research Publishing Company, sprinters wore pressure hose during a two-hour run and kept the socks on for eight hours after.
+The results were not exactly positive; scientists saw inconsequential changes in muscle irritation and failed to discover anything connecting pressure hose and improved performance.

-It should be noted that it is often the case that, when studies are done on collegiate athletes (which many studies use because they are so readily available on campuses), the findings don’t bear out for the general population.
-Even the fittest 40-year-old is likely to have more circulatory problems than a 22-year-old college sprinter.
+It should be noted that studies are often done on collegiate athletes, because they’re so readily available on campuses.
+Not surprisingly, their results don’t often bear out for the general population.
+After all, even the fittest 40-year-old is likely to have more circulatory problems than a 22-year-old college sprinter.

 Lower Leg Compression Sleeves:

-• Reduce reflux in ailing, shallow, and additionally profound veins, and
+• Reduce reflux in ailing, shallow, and additionally profound veins

-• Handle the heel pocket and haul the socks back to front up to the heel.
+• Grab the heel pocket and pull the socks back to front up to the heel.

-• Draw over foot until the impact point is situated equally over legs.
+• Pull over foot until the impact point is situated equally over legs.

-• Gently slide the hoses up to the leg and smooth out the wrinkles.
+• Gently slide the hose up to the leg and smooth out the wrinkles.